-Reminder – for the 2023 grand list you will be competing only Homesteads, Current Use and Sales Validation in VTPIE.
+REMINDERS – for the 2023 grand list you will be completing only Homesteads, Current Use (including allocation notices), and Sales Validation in VTPIE.
 All other routines including tax billing, 411, grand list and grievance will be completed through NEMRC.

+All homesteads should be completed each time before you work through your current use filings.

+All homesteads will need to be completed before the upload begins from VTPIE to NEMRC for billing and grand list management.

 As always, if you have questions about how to do something, or why, call you district advisor.
 If you have questions about the program or functionality, call Axiomatic.